 Boston, MA, Campus: Center for Urban Ministerial Education

 The Boston campus of Gordon-Conwell, known as the Center for Urban Ministerial Education (CUME), was founded in 1976 to provide ministerial training for Hispanic/Latino, African American, Asian and other ethnic minority pastors and church leaders.
 Its academic programs are contextualized to the needs of the city by means of faculty, staff, tuition, location and class schedule.

-The campus currently serves more than 400 students representing 31 denominations and 21 distinct nationalities.
-Classes are taught in English, Spanish, French Creole and Portuguese, with occasional classes in American Sign Language.
+The campus currently serves more than 300 students representing 38 denominations and 22 distinct nationalities.
+Classes are taught in English, Spanish, French, Haitian-Creole and Portuguese.
 The campus’ unique program has served as a model for similar programs in the U.S. and abroad.

 Charlotte, NC, Campus; Adult Education Model

-The Charlotte campus of Gordon-Conwell provides graduate theological education to more than 500 masters and doctoral degree students from the Southeast as well as numerous states and each major continent.
+The Charlotte campus of Gordon-Conwell provides graduate theological education to nearly 600 master's and doctoral degree students representing 58 denominations and 19 foreign countries.
 The campus boasts a diverse student body; highly qualified faculty; and a convenient, economical and innovative educational delivery system.
 Classes are offered on weekends, in the evenings and as one-week intensive courses to accommodate students already engaged in full-time ministry or other vocations.

 The Charlotte campus also houses the Robert C. Cooley Center for the Study of Early Christianity, which serves as a base for research, study and scholarship, and includes the Robert C. Cooley Collection of Biblical Archaeology and Early Christianity.